IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/date-picker.md

 ## Examples

 ### Dialog Mode
-The `IgcDatePickerComponent` also supports a `dialog` mode:
+The `DatePicker` also supports a `dialog` mode:
 ```html
 <igc-date-picker id="datePicker" mode="dialog">
 </igc-date-picker>
 ```
-`sample="/scheduling/date-picker/dialog_mode", height="150", alt="{Platform} Date Picker Dialog Mode Example"`
+`sample="/scheduling/date-picker/dialog_mode", height="500", alt="{Platform} Date Picker Dialog Mode Example"`

 ### Display and input format
-`inputFormat` and `displayFormat` are properties which can be set to make the picker's editor follow a specified format.
-The `inputFormat` is locale based, so if none is provided, the picker will default to the one used by the browser.
+`InputFormat` and `DisplayFormat` are properties which can be set to make the picker's editor follow a specified format.
+The `InputFormat` is locale based, so if none is provided, the picker will default to the one used by the browser.

 A good thing to note is that the DatePicker Component will always add a leading zero on the `date` and `month` portions if they were provided in a format that does not have it, e.g. `d/M/yy` becomes `dd/MM/yy`.
 This applies only during editing.

-`displayFormat` is used to format the picker's input when it is not focused.
-If no `displayFormat` is provided, the picker will use the `inputFormat` as its `displayFormat`.
+`DisplayFormat` is used to format the picker's input when it is not focused.
+If no `DisplayFormat` is provided, the picker will use the `InputFormat` as its `DisplayFormat`.

 More information about these can be found in the `IgcDateTimeInput` format section.

-`sample="/scheduling/date-picker/format", height="150", alt="{Platform} Date Picker Input Fromat Example"`
+`sample="/scheduling/date-picker/format", height="500", alt="{Platform} Date Picker Input Fromat Example"`

 ### Increment and decrement
-The `IgcDatePickerComponent` exposes `stepUp` and `stepDown` methods.
+The `DatePicker` exposes `StepUp` and `StepDown` methods.
 Both of which come from the `IgcDateTimeInput` and can be used for incrementing and decrementing a specific `DatePart` of the currently set date.

 ```html
 <igc-date-picker id="datePicker">